 You may have heard that chamomile tea can induce labor.
 But there isn’t currently any medical evidence to support this.

 There are some herbal teas that doctors warn against in early pregnancy.
 These include blue cohosh and black cohosh teas.

 Some herbal teas are considered safer than others for pregnant women.
-Red raspberry leaf tea and nettle tea are used in many herbal teas.
-These are generally considered to be pregnancy-safe.
+Nettle tea is used in many herbal teas and is generally considered to be pregnancy-safe.
 While some midwives may advise drinking red raspberry leaf tea, there is no strong evidence of its benefits for pregnant women, and a

 During pregnancy, you should stay away from any herbal teas that are marketed for weight loss or dieting, or those that can be used as laxatives.
 Also, don’t drink those that contain any type of nutritional supplement.
 This is because the supplements can cause complications or interactions with other medications.

 Keep in mind that even herbal teas labeled as “pregnancy teas” haven’t had enough studies done on them to be considered completely safe during pregnancy.
 Ask your doctor before trying out new types of tea.

 To date, there haven’t been enough studies conducted on herbal teas and pregnancy.
 That means the jury is still out on whether drinking chamomile tea during pregnancy is safe.